 Joe McVicker brought it to an education convention in 1956, the same year they introduced a three-pack (of smaller cans, each one a different color), and, well, the rest is history!

 So the legend is…

-Thanks to Tim Walsh and his excellent resource book, Timeless Toys: Classic Toys and the Playmakers Who Created Them for information.
-You can purchase the book at the preceding link.
+Thanks to Tim Walsh and his excellent resource book, Timeless Toys: Classic Toys and the Playmakers Who Created Them

 Feel free (heck, I implore you!) to write in with your suggestions for future urban legends columns!
 My e-mail address is email@example.com